March 24, 2013

 * Former reporter for Greater Niagara Newspapers in Niagara Falls, N.Y.;

-* Former correspondent for Bleacher Report, CBS Sports, and Fox Sports;
+* Former editor and correspondent for Bleacher Report, CBS Sports, and Fox Sports;

 During my time with Bleacher Report and CBS Sports (from 2007-2009, 2013), I primarily covered NCAA and CIS men's ice hockey.
 Also acted as an analyst for other athletic programs including the Buffalo Bills and Syracuse men's basketball teams, and sports-related news in the western New York area.
 Was additionally a Bleacher Report traveling marketing representative.